carlosinit/EntityFramework.Mocks/README.md

 ``` cs
 dbContextMock.WithDbSet(c => c.Cars);
 ```
-If you need the DbSet to be preloaded with data you can use this overload instead
+If you need the DbSet to be preloaded with data, you can use this overload instead
 ``` cs
 dbContextMock.WithDbSet(c => c.Cars, new[] { ... });
 ```
-If you need the DbSet to be able to perform a Find or FindAsync you need to specify how the id is resolved
+If you need the DbSet to be able to perform a Find or FindAsync, you need to specify how the id is resolved
 ``` cs
 dbContextMock.WithDbSet(c => c.Cars, new[] { ... }, (entity, keys)=>entity.Id == (int)keys[0]);
 ```